fbpx

 • Fever

-• In Kids, Tugging and pulling at the ear
+• In children, tugging or pulling at the ear

-Dr. Slaughter will thoroughly evaluate the possible causes including allergies, chronic sinusitis, nasal blockage, and adenoid enlargement to help resolve this issue medically if possible.
-When medical therapy fails, “tubes” can be placed in the eardrum to relieve this condition.
-This is a simple procedure that can be performed safely in children and in the office in adults.
+Dr. Slaughter and Dr. Salvador thoroughly evaluate the possible causes, such as allergies, chronic sinusitis, nasal blockage, and adenoid enlargement.
+In most cases, ear infections can be treated medically.
+When infections persist, ear tubes may be placed in the eardrum to relieve the pressure and prevent future infections.
+This is a simple procedure that can be performed safely in children and in the office for adults.
+Eustachian tube dilation is also a less invasive technique that can correct persistent ETD and associated issues.

 Eustachian tube dysfunction